-The Drake Well was granted National Historic Landmark status in 1935, and in the 1940s, the Commonwealth began planning an expansion of the museum’s facilities.
-A full-size board-for-board replica of Drake’s second engine house and derrick was constructed and other outdoor exhibits were added in 1945.
-By the 1959 Centennial of Oil celebration, one wing a new museum and library was complete with the remainder of the building being completed in 1964.
-Eighty professionally designed permanent exhibits were installed in the museum building over the next decade.
+The Drake Well was granted national historic landmark status in 1935, and in the 1940s, the Commonwealth began planning an expansion of the museum’s facilities.
+A full-size, board-for-board replica of Drake’s 2nd engine house and derrick was constructed, and other outdoor exhibits were added in 1945.
+By the 1959 Centennial of Oil celebration, 1 wing of a new museum and library was complete with the remainder of the building being completed in 1964.
+80 professionally designed permanent exhibits were installed in the museum building over the next decade.

-The museum continued to grow during the latter half of the twentieth and beginning of the twenty-first centuries.
+The museum continued to grow during the latter half of the 20th and beginning of the 21st century.
 Operating historic oil field machinery, including the standard drilling rig and the Central Power oil lease display, were added to the grounds during the 1970s and 1980s.
 Additionally, a 2,048 square foot transportation building was completed in 1997 with an exhibit entitled “Moving Oil!” installed during the winter of 2000–2001.

 In 1994, the Commonwealth designated Drake Well Museum as the “crown jewel” of its Oil Heritage Region, which earned Federal designation as the Oil Region National Heritage Area in 2004.
 The museum celebrated the 150th anniversary of the Drake Well and began an $8.75 million Commonwealth Capital Project in 2009.
 Renovation to the museum’s main exhibit building, the addition of a geothermal energy system, expansion and improvement of the museum’s collections storage area, and the design and installation of a new 10,000 square foot, state-of-the-art petroleum exhibit were completed in August 2012.